Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Yet so many people trust in the sacraments.
 Many people, when asked about their salvation, point out that they were baptized, or that they took the Lord’s Supper.
 The thief on the cross was not baptized but he was saved.
 On the other hand, Judas Iscariot broke bread with Jesus, yet was a son of perdition who perished eternally.

-One of the reasons we always need to go straight to Christ, just as the Shunammite woman went straight to Elisha, is because there is no power in any religious ritual.
+One of many reasons why we always need to go straight to Christ, just as the Shunammite woman went straight to Elisha, is because there is no power in any religious ritual.
 Even the sacraments, which are wonderful blessings to those of us who believe in Christ, cannot give new life from above to anyone.
-The only way to be raised from the dead, spiritually, is through faith in Jesus Christ, as the Holy Spirit gives new life from above, the blessing of God the Father to his elect.
+The only way to be raised from the dead, spiritually, is through faith in Christ alone, as the Holy Spirit gives new life from above – the blessing of God the Father to his elect.

 The Day is coming – the great and glorious Day – when you and I will bow before the One whom Elisha foreshadowed and was a “type” of.
-We who believe in Christ will bow before Him in joyful praise and adoration, acknowledging that He is the One who, out of sheer grace, has earned eternal life for all who believe in Him.
+We who believe in Christ will bow before him in joyful praise and adoration, acknowledging that he is the One who, out of sheer grace, has earned eternal life for all who have saving faith in him.
 Amen!

 Bulletin outline: